threefoldtech/info_grid/labs/docs/documentation/system_administrators/terraform_toc/terraform_advanced_readme/terraform_nextcloud_toc/terraform_nextcloud_vpn.md

 # Nextcloud Setup

 * Access Nextcloud Setup
   * Once you've deployed Nextcloud, you can access the Nextcloud Setup page by pasting on a browser the URL displayed on the line `fqdn = "..."` of the `terraform show` output.
-For more information on this, [read this documentation](../../../../dashboard/deploy/applications/nextcloud#nextcloud-setup).
+For more information on this, [read this page](../../../../dashboard/deploy/applications/nextcloud.md).
 * Create a backup and set a daily backup and update
   * Make sure to create a backup with `/mnt/backup` as the mount point, and set a daily update and backup for your Nextcloud VM.
-For more information, [read this documentation](../../../../dashboard/deploy/applications/nextcloud#backups-and-updates).
+For more information, [read this page](../../../../dashboard/deploy/applications/nextcloud.md).

 > Note: By default, the daily Borgbackup is set at 4:00 UTC.
-If you change this parameter, make sure to adjust the moment the [Rsync backup](#create-a-cron-job-for-the-rsync-daily-backup) is done.
+If you change this parameter, make sure to adjust the moment the Rsync backup is done.

 # Nextcloud VM Prerequisites